Open topic with navigation

-An expression, in quotation marks, that contains one or more of the following options separated by commas: (a)
+An expression, in quotation marks, that contains one or more of the following options: (a)

 Enable buffering of a set of successive stored records with no intervening READ, READS, FIND, DELETE, or WRITE statements.
 This option works on ISAM files stored on the client when xfServer is being used and when system option #36 is not set.
 (If system option #36 is set, or if the file is not an ISAM file, /bufstore is ignored.)
 The buffer size is the value of the SCSPREFETCH environment variable if it is set, or 8K if SCSPREFETCH is not set.
 (Windows and UNIX only)

 Enforce encryption from the client side.
 If encryption is not enabled on the server, a “Client server error, host:xxx” ($ERR_CLNTERR) occurs.
 If the file is not a remote file accessed via xfServer, this option is ignored.
 See Using client/server encryption for more information.

 Specify exclusive access for the file being opened.

 Define the record format as fixed-length with length as the specified record size.